MariaRose3/MemLabs-writeups/Lab6.md

 Note: This challenge is composed of 1 flag split into 2 parts.
 The flag format for this lab is: inctf{s0me_l33t_Str1ng}

 Again extracted the memory dump and found the profile.
 It is Win7SP1x64.
 Funny, an underworld gangster users Win7SP1x64.
-LOL
+LOL!

-As usual listed all the running processes when the dump was collected.
+As usual listed all the running processes when the memory dump was collected.
 ```
 python2 vol.py --profile=Win7SP1x64 -f MemoryDump_Lab6.raw pslist
 ```